B.A., University of Minnesota (Minneapolis); M.A., Ph.D., University of California (Berkeley)

 Research focuses on the role of courts, rights, and litigation in public policy and politics.

-I try to be on a bicycle as much as possible, both on and off-road, and even on ice and snow during miserable New England winters.
-I love good wine, with a particular interest in German Riesling and California Zinfandel, though I’ll drink pretty much anything good if you offer it to me.
+I try as much as possible to run and bicycle, both on and off-road, and even on ice and snow during miserable New England winters.
+I love fine wine, with a particular interest in German Riesling and California Zinfandel, though I’ll drink pretty much anything good if you offer it to me.
+And I spend a lot of time these days with Aria, my delightful 4-year old daughter.